boodidly/8os/README.md

 A new way to compute.

-## Installation on Arch Linux mith i3WM
+## Installation on Arch Linux with i3WM

 ### Prerequisites